 Short on time?
 Follow these expert tips that can help social media managers and digital agencies save time and energy in their social media workflow.

 Without a workflow, social media management can easily take over your entire day or week.
-But when you have a simple system to follow, you can tackle social media tasks efficiently—while working steadily toward your goals.
+But when you have a simple system to follow, you can tackle social media tasks efficiently—while you work steadily toward your goals.

 Take a look at my streamlined social media workflow to create a structure that works for you.

 When I’m short on time, I’m tempted to think of a quick fix rather than a long-term solution.
-After all, thinking up a great Instagram post takes a few minutes, while hashing out a complete strategy can take hours, days, or even longer.
+After all, thinking up a great Instagram post takes a few minutes, while hashing out a complete social media strategy can take hours, days, or even longer.

 But after years of social media management, I know that outlining a strategy is essential—especially when I need to achieve certain results.